 Object permanence and amodal completion.
 The problem of reasoning about the invisible parts of a scene has been studied extensively in the literature, but so far almost exclusively from an object-centric perspective.
-For example, in the image world, amodal completion [15, 39, 81] studies the problem of reconstructing the occluded parts of an object based on its visible parts and the scene context.
+For example, in the image world, amodal completion [15, 41, 85] studies the problem of reconstructing the occluded parts of an object based on its visible parts and the scene context.
 However, these methods are naturally restricted to partial occlusions.
-In contrast, for videos, some object tracking methods can capitalize on the temporal context to successfully reason about the location [52, 57, 58] or even shape [62] of fully occluded instances.
+In contrast, for videos, some object tracking methods can capitalize on the temporal context to successfully reason about the location [55, 60, 61] or even shape [65] of fully occluded instances.

 While abstracting the full complexity of a dynamic scene into a compact set of objects allows these methods to be relatively data- and compute-efficient, it also limits their applicability.
-In this work, we propose a more general approach that is capable of revealing any parts of a scene, together with their dynamics, similar to [61].
-This includes not only occluded objects, but also 'stuff' regions [9], such as natural or manmade surfaces, liquids, and so on.
+In this work, we propose a more general approach that is capable of revealing any parts of a scene, together with their dynamics, similar to [64].
+This

 Fig. 2: Method.
-Our model, GCD, embodies an end-to-end video translation pipeline that maps an input video from any viewpoint into an output video from any other perspective, with the objective of respecting all objects and dynamics occurring within the observed dynamic scene, and faithfully reconstructing the corresponding visual details from this novel viewpoint.
-The relative camera extrinsics matrix ΔE guides the relationship between the two camera poses.
+Our model, GCD, is an end-to-end video translation pipeline that maps an input video from any viewpoint into an output video from any other perspective, with the objective of respecting all objects and dynamics occurring within the observed dynamic scene, and faithfully reconstructing the corresponding visual details from this novel viewpoint.
+The relative camera extrinsics matrix $\Delta \mathcal{E}$ guides the relationship between the two camera poses.